sbupgsa/constitution/Constitution.md

 #### SUBSECTION K: COMMITTEE CHAIRS

 All chairs of committees of the organization (as defined in [Article VII](#article-vii-committees)) shall be members ex officio of the Board of Directors unless otherwise specified.
-Should a committee be comprised of at least six members, then the chair of the committee, as per the parliamentary authority, shall not vote on a motion unless his/her vote breaks a tie.
+Should a committee be comprised of at least six members, then the chair of the committee, as per the parliamentary authority, shall not vote on a motion unless their vote breaks a tie.
 Committee chairs may also hold a voting position in the Board of Directors.

 #### SUBSECTION L: GRADUATE STUDENT ORGANIZATION SENATORS